 A curtsy lunge adds pizzazz to the standard linear forward, or backward, lunge.
 This crossed-over lunge helps to incorporate new leg muscles into the lunge position, giving you toned inner and outer thighs.

 How It Works

-The curtsy lunge is sometimes called the glute activation lunge.
+The curtsy lunge is sometimes called the glute-activation lunge.
 The gluteal muscles include the gluteus maximus, gluteus medius and gluteus minimus.
 The gluteus minimus muscles also are known as the hip abductors because they are used to pull the leg toward your body.
-You will find these muscles more on the side of your buttocks.
+These muscles sit on the side of your buttocks.

 The soleus and gastrocnemius muscles are located in the back of the lower leg and are often collectively referred to as the calf muscles.
 In the curtsy lunge, these muscles act as the stabilizers, particularly in the leg located behind you.
-When you push off on this leg to return to your starting position, you are using your calf muscles.
+When you push off on this leg to return to your starting position, you're using your calf muscles.
 Alternating the exercise between your right and left leg ensures you tone these muscles evenly.